jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentPollStart/:agentId
 ```

-Starts the polling process for a specific agent.
+Starts the polling process for a specific agent, enabling the system to regularly fetch updates from the agent.

 #### 13. Stop Agent Poll